HORIZON 2020 - SME INSTRUMENT

 SMEs, including young companies and start-ups, from any sector.
 You must be established in an EU Member State or a Horizon 2020 associated country.
 Not sure you fit the bill?
 Try out the

 EIC wizard to see which innovation funding instrument suits you the best.
-Also have a look the EU definition of
+Also have a look the

 What support is available?